• Skip to primary navigation

 Instant Pot Mushroom Soup

-Also, remember that if for some reason your beans aren’t as soft as you like, you can always put the Instant Pot on for another 5-7 minutes.
-Beans can vary a lot depending on their age so you might need to make adjustments.
+Also, remember that if your beans aren’t as soft as you like for some reason, you can always put the Instant Pot on for another 5-7 minutes.
+Beans can vary a lot depending on their age, so you might need to make adjustments.

 Instant Pot White Bean Soup with Garlic, Mushrooms and Farro by Diane Smith of PlantBasedCooking.com

-I also want to talk a little about mushrooms because they have been shown to be anti-cancer.
+I also want to talk a little about mushrooms because they are anti-cancer.

-For this recipe, you can even make it easier on yourself by buying mushrooms that are already sliced.
-And, you can mix up the types of mushrooms you use.
+For this recipe, you can make it easier on yourself by buying mushrooms that are already sliced.
+And you can mix up the types of mushrooms you use.
 Some are more expensive than others, but they are all very healthful – even the regular ol’ white button mushrooms.

 Mushroom Bean Soup

-Soups are great to have as leftovers and I find them handy when I’m craving a snack.
-This keeps me from snacking on higher-fat choices like toast and peanut butter or crackers and store-bought hummus.
+Soups are great to have as leftovers; I find them handy when I’m craving a snack.
+This keeps me from snacking on higher-fat choices like toast, peanut butter, crackers, and store-bought hummus.

 For a stove-top version, you could use store-bought canned beans.
 I like the no-salt Eden brand.
-Then, throw everything into a large soup pot or saute the onion, garlic, and mushrooms first and cook about 30 minutes so the flavors have a chance to meld.
+Then, throw everything into a large soup pot or saute the onion, garlic, and mushrooms first and cook for about 30 minutes so the flavors can meld.

 I’d love to hear your feedback in the comments below for this Instant Pot White Bean Soup with Garlic, Mushrooms, and Farro recipe!
 If you have a photo, post it on my Instagram page, tag me using the hashtag #plantbasedcooking in your caption, and I won’t miss it!